 • Operate the engine at full speed when mowing.
-This will allow the engine to produce full horsepower and move more cooling air through the engine cooling fins.
+This allows the engine to produce full horsepower and move more cooling air through the engine cooling fins.

-Air Cleaner
+Air Cleaner System

 - Use only Donaldson air cleaner elements.
 Aftermarket elements may not seal in the air cleaner housing, allowing dirt to enter the engine.
-Also, aftermarket filters often skimp on the filtration media and require more frequent cleaning and replacement (see instructions below). - Use the air flow restriction gauge to indicate the need to service the air filter. - DO NOT overservice or frequently "disturb" the air filter.
+Also, aftermarket filters often skimp on the filtration media and require more frequent replacement (see following instructions). - Use the air filter restriction gauge to indicate the need to service the air filter. - DO NOT overservice or frequently "disturb" the air filter.
 A dirty air filter actually cleans better than a new one.
-Changing and cleaning the filter too often can actually reduce filter efficiency and increase the opportunity for traces of dust to enter the engine.
-Wait until the element really needs servicing as indicated by the loss of engine power. - When the air filter element is removed or replaced, make sure all dust is cleaned out of the air cleaner housing and hose.
+Changing the air filter too often can actually reduce filter efficiency and increase the opportunity for traces of dust to enter the engine.
+Wait until the element really needs servicing as indicated by the air filter restriction gauge. - When the air filter element is removed or replaced, make sure all dust is cleaned out of the air cleaner housing and hose.
 Use a damp cloth and wipe the interior of the canister and hose clean (a little dirt left here will be sucked into the engine and reduce engine life).
 When the filter is reinstalled, make sure the element is held tight and straight in the canister for proper seating and sealing. - Periodically check the air intake hose for cuts, nicks, etc., and the hose clamps for tightness.